curityio/opa-authorization-manager/README.md

 | `OPA Path`   | String | The path where the appropriate policy of OPA is exposed.
 Note that by default the plugin adds `dcr` and `um` to this path depending on which GraphQL API is accessed. | `/v1/data/mynamespace/` | `/v1/data/curity/` |

 ### Create the Authorization Manager
 Navigate to `System` -> `Authorization` and click `New Authorization`.
 Give it a name (`opa-authz-mngr` for example) and choose the type `Opa Authorization Manager`.
-Then provided the appropriate configurations for HttpClient, host, port, and path.
+Then provide the appropriate configurations for HttpClient, host, port, and path.
 Commit the changes.

 ### DCR GraphQL API